How is your heart?

 This is the pathology of our time.

 This affliction plagues us in body and mind.
-It ripples though all Nine Spheres of our lives; our homes, our communities, our countries.
+It ripples though all Nine Petals of our lives; our homes, our communities, our countries.
 The implications are global.

 The suffering of separation is not curable with pharmaceutical drugs or surgery.